In this guide I describe the 21 best campervan accessories to make your van life a more enjoyable experience.

 Cozy blankets come in handy as extra layers for cold nights in the van but also to take the chill out of cooler nights around the campfire.
 I love getting wrapped up in my blanket and it also acts as a pretty bed throw.

 18. Fabric Storage Boxes

 A good hammock is a great accessory to your campervan life.
-Be sure to get a hammock with the straps and carabiners needed to hang it suitable trees!
+Be sure to get a hammock with robust straps and carabiners needed to hang it from suitable trees!

 20. Portable Wifi Device

 One of the great things about exploring in our campervan is getting away from it all and escaping the constantly connected world we live in.
 However, if you work online and your income is reliant on a good internet connection then a portable WIFI device is a sound investment.

 Using a SIM card connected to any service provider, a portable WIFI device will allow multiple devices to connect to the internet.
 If you want to stream movies and TV shows abroad, don’t forget to use a VPN.
 We use Surfshark because it’s the best value VPN and allows use on unlimited devices.
 This means we can watch Prime Videos or Netflix on any device, where ever we are.

 I use this Huawei mobile hotspot and it works well, even when there is poor signal on my mobile phone.